grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [X] _They get on an encrypted smugglers channel on the radio, and raise a narco sub that's not too far off.
 Its Shakes._

-* [X] _Shakes motors up and introduces himself_
+* [o] _Shakes motors up and introduces himself_
-	* [X] He runs a comb through engine grese and runs it through his spikey blonde hair
 	* [X] His hand is shaking
 	* [X] "We smugglers need to stick together eh?"
 Percy looked dead at him while she said "We're not smugglers, we're Independent Logistics Operators."
 	* [X] He tells them he's headed for a remote depot on an isolated ocean island a hundred nautical miles or so away

-* [ ] _They figure out that they can get a bit of a charge on the Prospects batteries by jumping from the Gnat and running the engines for 10 hours or so_
-	* [ ] They rig up heavy cables between the two boats
+* [X] _Hemi inspects Shake's boat_
+	* [X] The Gnat has a window built into the sail
+	* [X] He runs a comb through engine grese and runs it through his spikey blonde hair
-	* [ ] Hemi is not impressed with the state of Shakes' boat.
+	* [X] Hemi is not impressed with the state of Shakes' boat.
 There's a conversation about how Shakes always got away with running _just_ under the surface, all that diving seemed excessively dangerous to him.
 Make it clear his boat can only dive 30 meters or so.

-	* [ ] a big radar contact running loud on the surface will look like a ship, and slightly ess likely to attract attention of any authorities (maybe)
+* [o] _they eat a meal_
-	* [ ] while waiting for the batteries to charge, they eat a meal.
-Shakes brought nothing but cold canned foods with him.
-The Prospect has submarine food: spoiling kim chi, stale rice, dessicated citrus.
+	* [X] Shakes brought nothing but cold canned foods with him.
+The Prospect has submarine food: spoiling kim chi, stale rice,
+	* [ ] dessicated citrus.
-		* [ ] "If you can heat it, you can eat it."
+	* [X] "If you can heat it, you can eat it."

+* [X] They make a plan
+	* [X] Mate the Gnat to the Prospect's underside, run electrical and fuel up into the Prospect, and power the Prospect that way
+	* [X] Requires creating a mating collar for the Gnat

-* [ ] _They decide to creep for the island depot.
+* [ ] _They go for the island depot.
 They have to run very slow to preserve battery.
 It will take 10 hours or so.
-Shakes says he'll see them there and motors off_
 	* [ ] One goal is to get over the authority border line; mostly just to hint at how the authorities carved up control on the surface_

 * [ ] _The Prospect buttons up and sinks down to periscope, then uses remaining battery to dock (from the underside) with an underwater dock_